 Primatic hot water cylinder

-A primatic or self-priming hot water cylinder is a vented indirect hot water cylinder which provides the water for the central heating circuit, preventing the need for a separate feed and expansion cistern.
+A primatic or self-priming hot water cylinder is a vented indirect hot water cylinder which also provides the water for the central heating circuit.
+This prevents the need for a separate feed and expansion cistern.
 The two bodies of water – the central heating water and the domestic hot water inside the rest of the cylinder – are separated by one or more airlocks inside the heat exchanger.
-These are formed as the cylinder is filled with water from the cold water cistern.
+These are formed as the cylinder fills with water from the cold water cistern.

 While systems using a primatic hot water cylinder may be cheaper to install, they have significant long-term disadvantages:

 Fortic hot water cylinder

 A fortic hot water cylinder or combination cylinder is a vented cylinder with its own self-contained cold water storage cistern.
 These are ideal for flats, or households where it is impractical or not possible to install a separate cold cistern.

 Fortic cylinders are available in both direct and indirect configuration, and are available in a range of capacities.
 It is also possible to buy primatic fortic cylinders.

 Unvented hot water cylinder

-As the name implies, unvented cylinders do not contain water at atmospheric pressure.
+As the name suggests, unvented cylinders don’t contain water at atmospheric pressure.
 This is because they are fed directly by the mains, eliminating the need for a cold water storage cistern.
-Unvented cylinders are usually made out of stainless steel instead of copper, and are available in both direct and indirect configurations.
+They are usually made out of stainless steel instead of copper.
+You can get them in both direct and indirect versions.

 Unvented cylinders are significantly less common than vented cylinders.
 This is because they were not permitted in the UK until 1986.
 However, they are becoming more and more popular.
 The main advantages are:

 - Hot water at mains pressure.
 This means much better flow rates in comparison to a gravity-fed system

 - No need for a bulky storage cistern and its associated pipework

 Due to the risk of danger in association with storing hot, pressurised water, only G3 certified engineers are legally allowed to install unvented cylinders.
-Following installation, the cylinder must have a label clearly showing the installer’s name.
+Following installation, the cylinder must have a label which clearly shows the installer’s name.